 - 4. Place the Implant Template or Recess Gauge in the bone recess and use it to mark the exit of the electrode. - 5.
-Drill a channel to connect the bone recess and mastoid cavity refer to Figure 7.
+Drill a channel to connect the bone recess and mastoid cavity see Figure 7 above.
 The channel will help protect the electrode against trauma. - 6.
 Use the Recess Gauge to check the position and depth of the electrode exit.